 It is notable that the P950 has a hotshoe, while the GX800 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the P950 and the GX800 are recent models that are part of the current product line-up.
 The GX800 replaced the earlier Panasonic GF7, while the P950 followed on from the Nikon P900.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon P950 Manual (free pdf) or the online Panasonic GX800 Manual.
+Further information on the features and operation of the P950 and GX800 can be found, respectively, in the Nikon P950 Manual (free pdf) or the online Panasonic GX800 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon P950 and the Panasonic GX800?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.